 Whether you’re a startup or a well-established business, selecting an ecommerce platform to launch your digital store with can be a significant challenge.
 It’s important to build on the right foundation, as you’ll be investing time and capital into your online storefront, and rebuilding or migrating can be a significant expense.
 Most businesses focus on a platform that will last them for approximately three years, given that as both technology and individual businesses evolve, after a few years, it’s healthy to consider new options regardless.
-We've pullled together this ecommerce platform comparison to help you find the best fit for your business.
+We've pulled together this ecommerce platform comparison to help you find the best fit for your business.

 Magento Community and Enterprise comprise one of the most popular families of ecommerce software for businesses that have seasoned web developers helping them to manage websites.
 Magento is robust and scalable, and with a vast network of existing Extensions (addon software), you can easily grow a Magento website to meet your particular needs.
 Magento is a go-to for businesses with custom needs that want more long term flexibility or that have Enterprise needs.

 Zoey takes advantage of the benefits of Magento but provides a more user-friendly interface to manage your website designs.
 While there are a limited number of Apps/Extensions available for Zoey, they have been pre-tested to work by the Zoey team and can be enabled easily with minimal effort compared to installing extensions with Magento.
 Zoey also hosts your site and takes care of software upgrades, security updates, and other ongoing improvements.
 For B2B businesses, Zoey has recently added a wide range of features to help you launch a wholesale, distribution, or other business to business site quickly and easily.